 The Boiler Room

 Down in the depths of the Fox is the boiler room.
-Now, we the theatre uses updated technology to keep its patrons cool in the summer and warm in the winter.
+Now, the theatre uses updated technology to keep its patrons cool in the summer and warm in the winter.
 But back in the 1930s and 1940s, the fire had to be manually stoked and the burners cleaned to keep guests warm.

 Roosevelt was the man for that job.
 He oversaw the Fox’s boiler room until his death in 1945.
 And he kept working after his death.